payetools/Payetools.Samples/README.md

 - HMRC's Real-Time Information (RTI) submissions
 - HMRC's Data Provisioning Service (DPS) access

+## Testing with HMRC Systems

+See the article [Registering with HMRC as a software developer for PAYE](/hmrc-registration.md) for information on gaining access to HMRC test systems.

 ### License
 This example code may be freely used without restriction - it may be freely copied, adapted and used without attribution.